All about portions: How do you know what a reasonable portion size is? Let’s talk!

-For part three in my series of weight loss tips for real life, I’m going to talk about portion sizes.
-Portions are one of the biggest barriers to weight loss, especially if you eat out often.
+Today I’m talking about portion sizes.
+Portions distortion is a very real thing right now, especially if you eat out often.
 Restaurants typically serve 2-3 times an appropriate serving size in any given meal, which can really add up if you eat out even a few times a week.
-Even fast food portions have evolved to match Americans’ growing waistlines.
+Even fast food portions have evolved into way too large of servings for one meal!

 This is especially a problem when it comes to sugary drinks that have little nutritional value.
 They end up taking up a substantial amount of calories without providing you any important nutrients.
 Without protein, fiber, or even fat, your body will still feel hungry, even if you consumed 500 calories worth of soda!
 To help you get a grip on portions, I’m going to outline the serving size on a few common components in the American diet.

 - Meat, Poultry, and Fish: 3-4 ounces